Water Quality Improvement Project Program

 Overview of the WQIP Program

-The New York State Department of Environmental Conservation (DEC) supports water quality improvements through the Water Quality Improvement Project (WQIP) Statewide Grant Program.
-The WQIP program is a competitive, reimbursement grant program that directs funds from the New York State Environmental Protection Fund to projects that reduce polluted runoff, improve water quality and restore habitat in New York's waterbodies.
+DEC supports water quality improvements through the Water Quality Improvement Project (WQIP) Statewide Grant Program.
+The WQIP program is a competitive, reimbursement grant program that uses New York State Environmental Protection Funds and Clean Water Infrastructure Act funds for projects that improve water quality, protect drinking water sources, reduce polluted runoff and restore habitat in New York's waterbodies.

 - Soil and Water Conservation Districts